 Department Additive Manufacturing

-The Department Additive Manufacturing at the iwb concentrates on the processing of metallic materials.
-The process portfolio includes selective laser beam melting (LBM), wire and arc additive manufacturing (WAAM), binder jetting and ink jet printing.
-Various systems for processing polymers, which are primarily used for teaching or for the production of prototypes, complete the equipment.
-The methodological core competencies of the Department Additive Manufacturing include process development, process simulation on different scales and process monitoring.
-In addition, the Department Additive Manufacturing possesses expertise in the field of machining post-processing of additively manufactured components through joint research work with the Department Machine Tools.
+On the research side, the iwb employees are involved in the processing of metallic materials.
+The process portfolio mainly includes the powder bed fusion of metals using a laser beam (PBF-LB/M) and the wire arc additive manufacturing (WAAM).
+The equipment at the iwb is completed by innovative in-house systems and systems for processing plastics.
+The latter are mainly used in teaching or in the production of prototypes.
+The methodological core competencies of the Additive Manufacturing department include process development, process simulation on various scales and process monitoring.
+In addition to this, there is expertise in the area of machining post-processing of additively manufactured components, which has been built up together with the Machine Tools department.

 Head of Department: Siegfried Bähr